Mr. Bharath: Plot

-Later, Bharath once helps a girl from goons and takes to her home only to find out that the girl is Pushpa, Gopinath's daughter who happens to be his step-sister.
-Due to this, Bharath wins the affection of Mrs. Gopinath (Who happens to be Bharath's stepmother) who starts to treat her like her own son, similar to Pushpa's brother.
-Bharath tactically arrange marriage of Pushpa with the son of a wealthy man Kumeresa Gounder on 31 August, the first remembrance of his mother.
-Kumaresa Goundar aware of Bharath's swearing, so he too helps him to fulfill the challenge which he has against Gopinath.
-Bharath also uses the love connection between his rich born step-brother and austere Sanjeevi's sister to corner status-minded Gopinath by arranging the marriage on the same 31 August.
-Bharath uses every possible way to torture Gopinath to make him realise his mistake but Gopinath does not reciprocate instead becomes angrier as things go beyond business to personal vengeance.
-Bharath tactically makes various bottlenecks for Gopinath on Aug-31st, as Gopinath comes to realise that there is more than business, Bharath was taking this plight into.
+Later, Bharath saves a girl from the goons and takes her home, only to realize that she is Pushpa, Gopinath's daughter, and his step-sister.
+Due to this, Bharath wins the affection of Mrs. Gopinath, who happens to be Bharath's stepmother.
+Mrs. Gopinath starts to treat him like her own son, Pushpa's brother.
+Bharath, tactfully, arranges Pushpa's marriage to the son of a wealthy man, Kumeresa Gounder, on 31 August, the first remembrance of his mother.
+Kumaresa Gounder is aware of Bharath's promise to his mother, so he too helps him fulfill the challenge he has against Gopinath.
+Bharath also uses the love connection between his rich-born step-brother and austere Sanjeevi's sister to corner the status-minded Gopinath by arranging their marriage on the same day (31 August).
+Bharath uses every way possible to torture Gopinath and make him realize his mistake, but Gopinath does not reciprocate.
+He, instead, becomes angrier as things go beyond business vengeance.
+Bharath sets various bottlenecks for Gopinath to make him realize that he is attacking much more than his business.

-Having lost his clutch with business, wealth and status, Gopinath slowly goes into bankruptcy thus unable to afford to his own children' wedding.
+Having lost his hold on business, wealth, and status, Gopinath slowly goes bankrupt.
+He is unable to afford his own children's wedding.
 Meanwhile, Bharath invites him to inaugurate his orphanage on 31 August, the date when he planned to fulfill his mother's wish.
-Gopinath, furious with Bharath since he is the reason for his slump, hires a local goon Michael who once was his enemy (also Bharath's) and proposes to kill Bharath at his own inaugural function on the same 31 August.
-Bharath reveals his mother's identity in the function as he waits for Gopinath to accept his mistake.
+Gopinath, furious with Bharath, who caused his downfall, hires a local goon, Michael, who was once the enemy of both Gopinath and Bharath.
+Gopinath proposes to kill Bharath at his own inaugural function on the same 31 August.

-Mrs. Gopinath inaugurates the statue of Bharath's mother.
-Upon seeing the statue in shock, Gopinath realises Bharath is his son.
-With a change of heart Gopinath tries to save Bharath from getting shot from Michael only to be gotten shot in his shoulder.
-Gopinath publicly declares and apologises that Bharath is his son.
-Both father son duo thrashes Michael and reunites.
-Kumaresa Gounder handovers Michael to police.
-With a happy note, Gopinath asks Bharath to make him a grandfather within 31 August next year to sever his pride of status, money minded attitude in a loving way..
+Mrs. Gopinath inaugurates the statue of Bharath's mother at the function, while Bharath waits for Gopinath to realize his mistake.
+Upon seeing the statue, Gopinath, in shock, recognizes Shanti and realizes that Bharath is his son.
+With a change of heart, Gopinath tries to save Bharath from Michael, only to get shot in his own shoulder.
+Gopinath publicly apologizes and declares that Bharath is his son.
+The father-son duo thrash Michael and reunite.
+Kumaresa hands Michael over to the police.

+The movie concludes with Gopinath asking Bharath to make him a grandfather by 31 August the next year and lovingly sever his arrogance, sense of entitlement, and money-minded attitude.